pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

  ![alt text](./images/userguide/2.png "")

+* Tell Task Tracker the priority of your Task, by typing p-PRIORITY, where PRIORITY is a number from 0 to 5.

 * Notice how `bake potatoes` is above `Learn Task Tracker`.
 That's because `bake potatoes` is of number 2 priority, while `Learn Task Tracker` with an